Madrid, art and parks at the Spanish Capital. Our lovely guide to Madrid!

 Tickets: 8€, reduced 6€.
 This is the price for the general tour.

-The theater focus on spanish productions, they have their own ballet group and has gradually increased the number of operas produced in-house.
-All the information about the local and foreign productions are in their website.
+The theater focus on Spanish productions, they have their own ballet group and has gradually increased the number of operas produced in-house.
+All the information about the local and foreign productions are on their website.
 There you can also find all the details and prices for the guided tours (general, artistic, technical and night tours).

 – Museo Naval ♥♥♥